amezquita-dav/david-amezquita-portfolio/projects/say-it-platform.md

 ## Problem

-Many small and medium language schools manage their academic operations using spreadsheets, messaging platforms, or manual processes.
+When launching a small educational program or language academy, many administrative tasks are handled manually through spreadsheets, messaging apps, or scattered documents.

-This approach creates several operational challenges:
+This creates operational inefficiencies such as:

-• Lack of centralized academic information
+• Difficulty organizing student and teacher information
-• Difficulty tracking students and teachers
+• Limited visibility of academic periods and course assignments
 • Inefficient scheduling processes
-• Limited visibility of academic periods and course assignments
+• Lack of centralized academic data
 • Increased risk of administrative errors

-Without a centralized system, it becomes difficult to scale academic programs or maintain consistent organization across courses and periods.
+As the academy grows, these manual processes become harder to manage and limit the ability to scale operations efficiently.

 </td>